gabstopper/smc-python/smc/docs/pages/getting_started.rst

 Creating engines
 ----------------

-Engines are the definitions for a layer 3 FW, layer 2 FW or IPS deployment.
-An engine can be represented by a single FW, single L2, or single IPS, or by clustered instances.
+Engines are the definitions for a layer 3 FW, layer 2 FW, IPS, Cluster Firewalls, Master Engines, Virtual Engines or AWS engines.

 An engine defines the basic settings to make the device or virtual instance operational such as interfaces, routes, ip addresses, networks, dns servers, etc.

 From a class hierarchy perspective, this relationship can be represented as:

+Engine (object) --has-a--> Node(s) (object) --->
-Engine ---> Node ---> Layer3 Firewall / Layer2 Firewall / IPS / Firewall Cluster / VirtualL3Engine
+				Layer3 Firewall / Layer2 Firewall / IPS / Firewall Cluster / VirtualL3Engine

+Creating engines are done using the Firewall specific base classes.

-Nodes are the individual engine instances, in the case of single device deployments, there is only one node.
+Nodes are individual devices represented as properties of an engine element.
+In the case of single device deployments, there is only one node.
 For clusters, there will be at a minimum 2 nodes, max of 16.
 The :py:mod:`smc.elements.engines:node` class represents the interface to managing and sending commands individually to a node in a cluster.

 By default, each constructor will have default values for the interface used for management (interface 0).
 This can be overridden as necessary.